open/close all folders

 Voiced By: Armin Shimerman

 - Magical Native American: The closest thing to the stereotype in the game; he's still pretty distanced from it though: quite apart from the fact that his knowledge of traditional Wabanaki magic has nothing to do with spirituality or connection with nature, he himself admits that he can hardly blame the other members of the tribe from leaving the old ways behind.
+For good measure, he has quite a few eye-rolls to spare for players expecting to be taken on a bog-standard vision quest by the fire in "Dreamcatcher."

 Paul and Anika Gamelin